Drinks and quick snacks...

 Flapjacks are never exactly slimming, and these are no exception.
 I like to take these on outings, as they make a perfect afternoon snack for those days of strenuous exercise (where you feel like you've earned them).

 - 200g demerara or raw cane sugar

 - 200g honey (or any combination of honey, maple syrup and golden syrup)

 - ½ tsp vanilla paste (optional)

-- Add the honey and butter, and heat until melted.
+- Add the honey and stir over heat until well mixed.

-- Add the porridge oats & vanilla paste, reduce the heat and stir until mixed
+- Add the porridge oats & vanilla paste and stir until mixed

-- Turn out into a greased, lined baking tray and bake in the oven for 15 - 20 minutes at 180°C
+- Turn out into a greased, lined baking tray and bake in the oven for 15 minutes at 160 °C (fan assisted).

-- Turn out onto a rack to cool, and cut into 1" squares once cold.
+- Turn out onto a rack to cool, and cut into 3 cm squares once cold.

 Ian's quick and easy recipe for a delicious, real, lemonade.
 Great served over ice, or as a mixer for Vodka or Rum...
 If the amount of sugar in the recipe scares you (as it does me) then this turns out fairly well using an artificial sweetener, but be careful not to add too much - I find the manufacturers equivalent measurements a little too generous.

 - 120g sugar (or slightly more, to taste)